AndyL86/gt-modellista/README.md

 - As a user, I can understand the site's purpose as soon as I land on the homepage.
 - As a user, I can navigate the sites content without difficulty or confusion.
-- As a user, I can view a list of all the blog posts in the 'Build Threads', 'Featured' and 'Partners' sections of the site.
+- As a user, I can view a list of all the blog posts in the 'Build Threads', 'Featured' and 'My Threads' sections of the site.
 - As a user, I can click on and view each blog post so I can view the content.
 - As a user, I can view 'Featured Build Threads'.
 - As a user, I can view how many likes each blog post has received.